ksahitreddy/Google-Classroom-Clone/README.md

 # Google-Classroom-Clone

 To run the code use:
-\n python manage.py migrate
+ python manage.py migrate
-\n python manage.py runserver
+ python manage.py runserver